-This month, we are going to take a closer look at some of the ways that recovery affect the spiritual part of our life.
+This month, we are going to take a closer look at some of the ways that recovery affects the spiritual part of our life.
 Of course, there is so much information on this that it would literally take us at least a few years of daily articles to cover it all.
 Since you have no desire to spend that much time reading and ditto for me typing, we will cover some basics.
 As with all articles, I encourage you to do as much further research as you can/want on the subject.

-How does recovery effect the spiritual part of our lives?
+How does recovery affect the spiritual part of our lives?
 Since we hit on the way we are going to define spirituality here, last time, we will quickly move on to focusing on our final solution.
-When a person who has been in self-defeat or self-caused pain, such as addiction, they are totally cut off from the solution and disconnected from themselves.
+When a person has been in self-defeat or self-caused pain, such as addiction, they are totally cut off from the solution and disconnected from themselves.
 Once somebody gets and stays clean for any period of time, they are able to reconnect and find peace and harmony within themselves.
-This feeling and connection is what recovery is all about.
+This feeling and connection are what recovery is all about.
 Most programs use or align themselves with the 12 step philosophy and approach.
 This approach directly links recovery and happiness to one’s spiritual connection.

 At the River Source, for instance, meditation groups occur almost every day.
-It has become a wide spread belief that mediation is one of the best and healthiest ways to practice any new found spirituality.
+It has become a widespread belief that mediation is one of the best and healthiest ways to practice any newfound spirituality.
 One of the things that recovery stresses, is that there is no one way to meditate.
 For some it means sitting in peace and quiet, focusing on breathing and visualization.
 For others, it can be a bike ride or watching a baseball game, with no interruptions.
-The action doesn’t matter as much as the fact that one is in peace with the logical part of their brain in rest, while the open part of their brain is connecting with whatever power they believe in.
+The action doesn’t matter as much as the fact that one is in peace with the logical part of their brain at rest, while the open part of their brain is connecting with whatever power they believe in.
 Treatment is key in this area because often people who enter treatment have no recent history with spiritual matters.
 It is part of the job of the treatment team to help guide people on their journey of reconnecting and getting back on track!